 Finding the area was a breeze thanks to the brand-new Heritage Trails app launched in early spring by the city of Billings.

 “We’ve had our printed bikeway and trails map for about 15 years,” says Elyse Monat, the city’s active transportation planner.
 “We were thinking, what can we do to make it more interactive and useful for our community?”

-After brainstorming and then developing the app for about eight months, the city launched the it last April, just in time for residents to get out and explore with nicer weather.
+After brainstorming and then developing the app for about eight months, the city launched it in April of 2020, just in time for residents to get out and explore with nicer weather.

 “One cool thing, for some of the routes you can choose the fastest route, the scenic route or the best workout,” Monat says.
 “You can decide how you want to get there based on the purpose of your trip.”
 And, once you’re done with your trip, Monat adds, “You can also track your calories burned, trips traveled, and you can share all of that on social media.”

 While the hope is that residents use it instead of an app like Google Maps, the real mission is to get residents to slip on their running shoes, grab their bike or get ready to push their way around town on their scooters.

 “We want to try to get people using active transportation,” Monat says.
 “It helps get people healthier.
 It can reduce air pollution and congestion on our roadways.
 It can also create a sense of community with great trails and bikeways.”